Cerise (color)

-Cerise (/səˈriːs/ or /səˈriːz/; [sə.ʁiz]) is a deep to vivid reddish pink.
+Cerise (/səˈriːs/ or /səˈriːz/; [sə.ʁiz]) is a dark pink shade.

 Etymology

-The colour or name comes from the French word cerise, meaning "cherry".
+The color or name comes from the French word cerise, meaning "cherry".

-According to the Oxford English Dictionary, the first recorded use of cerise as a colour name in English was in The Times of November 30, 1858.
+According to the Oxford English Dictionary, the first recorded use of cerise as a color name in English was in The Times of November 30, 1858.
 This date of 1858 as the date of first use of the color name is also mentioned in the 1930 book A Dictionary of Color.
 However, it was used at least as early as 1845 in a book of crochet patterns.

 Variations of cerise

 There are various tones of cerise.

 Hollywood cerise

 In the 1950s, a popular brand of colored pencils, Venus Paradise, had a colored pencil called Hollywood cerise which was this color.
 Before being renamed Hollywood cerise in the 1940s, the color had been known, since its inception in 1922, simply as Hollywood.

 Deep cerise

-Displayed at the right is the deep tone of cerise called cerise in Crayola crayons (see the List of Crayola crayon colors).
+Displayed adjacent is the deep tone of cerise called cerise in Crayola crayons (see the List of Crayola crayon colors).

 The color name cerise has been used for this color since 1993 by Crayola.